RueLaLa/arconn/README.md

 # Introduction

-A utility to connect to hosts and containers remotely using AWS SSM Agents
+arconn is a colourless, odourless CLI utility that is totally inert to other remote shell scripts.
+It enables the ability to connect to hosts and containers remotely leveraging running SSM Agents and the SSM Session Manager.